Spironolactone: Pregnancy and breastfeeding

 A 2019 systematic review found insufficient evidence that spironolactone causes birth defects in humans.
-However, there was also insufficient evidence to be certain that it does not.
+Evidence was insufficient to be certain that it does not.

 Overdose

 Spironolactone is relatively safe in acute overdose.
 Symptoms following an acute overdose of spironolactone may include drowsiness, confusion, maculopapular or erythematous rash, nausea, vomiting, dizziness, and diarrhea.
 In rare cases, hyponatremia, hyperkalemia, or hepatic coma may occur in individuals with severe liver disease.
-However, these adverse reactions are unlikely in the event of an acute overdose.
+These adverse reactions are unlikely, though, in the event of an acute overdose.
 Hyperkalemia can occur following an overdose of spironolactone, and this is especially so in people with decreased kidney function.
 Spironolactone has been studied at extremely high oral doses of up to 2,400 mg per day in clinical trials.
 Its oral median lethal dose (LD50) is more than 1,000 mg/kg in mice, rats, and rabbits.

-There is no specific antidote for overdose of spironolactone.
+No specific antidote for overdose of spironolactone is known.
 Treatment may consist of induction of vomiting or stomach evacuation by gastric lavage.
 The treatment of spironolactone overdose is supportive, with the purpose of maintaining hydration, electrolyte balance, and vital functions.
 Spironolactone should be discontinued in people with impaired kidney function or hyperkalemia.

 Interactions

 Spironolactone often increases serum potassium levels and can cause hyperkalemia, a very serious condition.
-Therefore, it is recommended that people using this medication avoid potassium supplements and salt substitutes containing potassium.
-Physicians must be careful to monitor potassium levels in both males and females who are taking spironolactone as a diuretic, especially during the first twelve months of use and whenever the dosage is increased.
+Therefore, people using this medication should avoid potassium supplements and salt substitutes containing potassium.
+Physicians must be careful to monitor potassium levels in both males and females who are taking spironolactone as a diuretic, especially during the first 12 months of use and whenever the dosage is increased.
 Doctors may also recommend that some patients may be advised to limit dietary consumption of potassium-rich foods.
-However, recent data suggests that both potassium monitoring and dietary restriction of potassium intake is unnecessary in healthy young women taking spironolactone for acne.
+Recent data suggest that both potassium monitoring and dietary restriction of potassium intake are unnecessary in healthy young women taking spironolactone for acne and in healthy, young, gender-diverse individuals taking spironolactone for hormone therapy.
 Spironolactone together with trimethoprim/sulfamethoxazole increases the likelihood of hyperkalemia, especially in the elderly.
 The trimethoprim portion acts to prevent potassium excretion in the distal tubule of the nephron.